ixcoinofficialpage/Block-Explorer/README.md

 Check some screenshots and more details at [insight's project homepage](http://insight.is/).

 *Insight* project is now split into two repositories.
 One for the [API](https://github.com/bitpay/insight-api) and for the front-end.
-This repository is for the front-end, which will install the API as a NPM dependency.
+This repository is for the front-end which is an AngularJS app that runs inside the browser and is served as a static Express app from the Insight API.

+To run Insight, you install the Insight API and symlink the public directory to this repository's public directory.

 ## Prerequisites